osi/mulgara/README.txt

 VI.
 License
 ==========

-The Mulgara Metadata Store is licensed under the Mozilla Public License version 1.1 which is included with the distribution in a file called LICENSE.txt.
+The Mulgara Semantic Store is licensed under the Open Software License version 1.1 which is included with the distribution in a file called LICENSE.txt.

 Copyright (c) 2001-2004 Tucana Technologies, Inc. All rights reserved.
-Copyright (c) 2005 Mulgara Project.
+Copyright (c) 2005 Kowari Project.
 All rights reserved.
+Copyright (c) 2006 Mulgara Project.
+Some rights reserved.

 Last updated on 1 April 2005